phamlauren/w4156-describe-that/README.md

 > If you encounter an error like **_An error occurred while installing unf_ext (0.0.7.7), and Bundler cannot continue.
 Make sure that `gem install unf_ext -v '0.0.7.7' --source 'https://rubygems.org/'` succeeds before bundling._** and you are on Mac OS, you may need to install xcode.
 Do this by running `$ xcode-select --install`.

-You will need to fill in the list of local env variables located at **w4156-describe-that/config/local_env.yml** with the credentials we have given you for the API and S3 services.
+You will need to fill in the list of local env variables located at `w4156-describe-that/config/local_env.yml` with the credentials we have given you for the API and S3 services.
 If we have not given them to you yet, please let us know and we will get them to you in a secure way.

-You should be remain on branch main (which will be ahead of production by exactly 1 commit, detailed in section **2.
-Running Cucumber and Rspect tests locally**).
+You should be remain on branch main.
 You should be able to access the app in your browser of choice at [localhost::3000](localhost::3000).

-## 5. Running Cucumber and RSpec tests locally
+## 6. Running Cucumber and RSpec tests locally

-As we are testing some features related to Javascript, we enabled selenium driver in Capybara, and thus the **Firefox browser** is needed.
+As we are testing some features related to Javascript, we enabled the Selenium driver in Capybara, and thus the **Firefox browser** is needed.
 Please install Firefox and get all credentials before running the cucumber test.
 If cucumber encounters one Javascript scenario, Firefox will be opened by the terminal and run the scenario automatically.
-Also, sometimes the steps fail because the components rendered by Javascript haven't been created before cucumber do the checking.
-You could choose to rerun the test, or increase the max wait time in `features/support/env.rb` (line 48) and try again.
+Also, sometimes the steps fail because the components rendered by Javascript haven't been created before Cucumber does the checking.
+We expect all steps to eventually pass given enough time, so you can rerun the Cucumber tests until all of them pass.
+You could also increase the max wait time in `features/support/env.rb` (line 48) which is already 60 seconds and try again.

-By midnight on March 15, 2021, the main branch will be purposefully divergent from the production branch in exactly one way: **app/models/description_track.rb** and **app/models/description.rb** on main will have `optional: true` for their foreign keys.
-This is for Cucumber in particular.
-We tested successfully creation of foreign key models on the background portion of the Cucumber features, but various steps were unable to find those foreign keys.
-For example, upon successful creation of Users, the Cucumber steps were unable to access the User model and therefore unable create DescriptionTracks which have a foreign key to User.
-To bypass this check, we add `optional: true` to the foreign key relationships where such an issue arises and the tests pass, which lead us to believe it is a problem with Cucumber.

-There is nothing further for you to set up locally as long as you stay on branch main.
-This is just a notice for why the main branch should be ahead of production by 1 commit at the time of your testing.

 You can run all Cucumber tests using `$ rake cucumber`.
 You can run all rspec tests using `$ rake spec`.
-Not that because of our uniqueness constraints and foreign keys, between every run of either Cucumber or Rspec, you must also reset the temp_test database using `$ rake db:migrate:reset RAILS_ENV=test `.
+Note that because of our uniqueness constraints and foreign keys, between every run of either Cucumber or Rspec, you must also reset the temp_test database using `$ rake db:migrate:reset RAILS_ENV=temp_test `.

-## 6. Demonstration paths
+## 7. Demonstration paths

 We have provided a few demonstration paths that you can check out at the links below.
 They are not included in the interface navigation because they are only meant to demonstrate various details about the backend implementation, primarily for TA grading purposes.

 1. **Code coverage**.
-You can see the code coverage generated by SimplCov upon running Cucumber and RSpace [here](https://describe-that.herokuapp.com/coverage).
+You can see the code coverage generated by SimplCov upon running Cucumber and RSpace [here](https://w4156.herokuapp.com/coverage).
 2. **Users**.
-The list of users [here](https://describe-that.herokuapp.com/user) is just to show you the users upon your testing.
+The list of users [here](https://w4156.herokuapp.com/user) is just to show you the users upon your testing.
 We don't intend for users to actually see the list of all users.
 3. **Recently searched and undescribed videos**.
 Our home page is an index of videos with published audio descriptions.
-However, the page [here](https://describe-that.herokuapp.com/video/undescribed) is an index of recently searched videos without published audio descriptions.
+However, the page [here](https://w4156.herokuapp.com/video/undescribed) is an index of recently searched videos without published audio descriptions.
 By "recent", we just mean that the videos here have been searched at the main "Enter YouTube URL" search box _at any point_.
 Upon the first search, the YouTube video gets entered in as a video record.
 When a user later searches for that same YouTube video, they are getting that video record from the database as opposed to the first time when it was fetched from the YouTube API and saved in the video table.
 When a user later publishes an audio description for that YouTube video, it becomes visible on the home page.